bids-standard/bids-specification/src/02-common-principles.md

 "SHOULD NOT", "RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in [[RFC2119](https://www.ietf.org/rfc/rfc2119.txt)].

-Throughout this protocol we use a list of terms.
+Throughout this specification we use a list of terms.
 To avoid misunderstanding we clarify them here.

 1. Dataset - a set of neuroimaging and behavioral data acquired for a purpose of a particular study.
 A dataset consists of data acquired from one or more